Tagged: Active Harmonic Filter

 IEEE 519 and Active Harmonic Filters

-Standards governing distiortion parameters in the electric grid such as IEEE 519, G5/4, EN 61000, EN 50160 and D-A-CH-CZ among others most often require voltage harmonic distortion to be below 5-8%.
+Standards governing distortion parameters in the electric grid such as IEEE 519, G5/4, EN 61000, EN 50160 and D-A-CH-CZ among others most often require voltage harmonic distortion to be below 5-8%.
 These are all recommended, not obligatory practices.

 Although adherence to standards such as IEEE 519 is not obligatory, more and more utilities and other parties of interest are using these standards as a benchmark to place demands on their customers.
 This is a way for them to be able to guarantee disturbance free delivery on their end.
 It is also used as a part of an active environmental agenda to show a decreased energy usage and reduced energy costs for many energy intensive processes.